Ofadiman/are-we-fast-yet/src/benchmarks/id-generators/readme.md

 # Id Generators

-The goal of this benchmark is to check the performance of different methods for generating IDs in JavaScript.
+The purpose of this benchmark is to investigate the performance of different methods for generating IDs.

 ## Hardware